-7.1.10 Security Register Lock Bits (LB3, LB2, LB1) - Non-Volatile OTP Writable
+7.1.9 Security Register Lock Bits (LB3, LB2, LB1) - Volatile/Non-Volatile OTP Writable

-The Security Register Lock Bits (LB3, LB2, LB1) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11, S10) that provide the write protect control and status to the Security Registers.
+The Security Register Lock Bits (LB3, LB2, LB1) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11) that provide the write protect control and status to the Security Registers.
 The default state of LB3-1 is 0, Security Registers are unlocked.
 LB3-1 can be set to 1 individually using the Write Status Register instruction.
-LB3-1 is 0 are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.
+LB3-1 are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.

-7.1.11 Quad Enable (QE) - Volatile/Non-Volatile Writable
+7.1.10 Quad Enable (QE) - Volatile/Non-Volatile Writable

-The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI and QPI operation.
-When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM"), the /WP pin and /HOLD are enabled.
-When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ"), the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.
+The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that enables Quad SPI operation.
+When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM"), the /HOLD are enabled, the device operates in Standard/Dual SPI modes.
+When the QE bit is set to a 1 (factory fixed default for part numbers with ordering options "IQ" & "JQ"), the Quad IO2 and IO3 pins are enabled, and /HOLD function is disabled, the device operates in Standard/Dual/Quad SPI modes.